 No. Support staff perform technical checks twice a day to ensure that the camera is on and recording, but they do not watch the footage.
 Video recordings are only reviewed after the monitoring period by clinical scientists if an event occurs.

 No. You don’t need to take the camera into the bathroom or whilst you are changing.
 We recommend setting the monitoring hub and a camera up in the room which you are likely to spend the majority of the day.
 If you are out of view of the camera briefly as the day goes on that is fine, just as long as you try to be in view as much as possible.

 Yes.
 The monitoring hub will record both video and audio for the duration of the monitoring.
 Audio may be used to support the diagnosis.
 It’s important to remember that footage and audio are not being watched or listened to.
 Video and audio recordings are only reviewed after the monitoring period by clinical scientists and only if an event occurs.

 Yes.
 If you are able to work from home then you certainly can.
-It is advisable not to use your phone or laptop whilst they are plugged in.
-Remember to keep your laptop on a desk or table, rather than on your lap, as these devices can cause data interference.
+It is advisable not to be in physical contact with your phone or laptop whilst they are plugged in.
+Remember to keep your laptop on a desk or table, rather than on your lap, as being in contact with these devices can cause data interference.

 No. You do not need to leave a room light on overnight as the camera will still be able to capture you with its inbuilt infrared light.

 No. The camera is attached to an extendable pole and connected to the monitoring hub.
 You just need to set up the hub and camera in the room that you are spending the most time in.
 The camera has a wide lens, so it can see most of the room, meaning you don’t have to be directly in front of it — just in view